voostindie/vincents-productivity-suite-for-alfred/README.md

     - Show the name of the area in BitBar
     - Change the desktop wallpaper
 - Create new notes according to a template and open them for editing in a text editor.
-- Select a person and:
+- Select a contact and:
+    - Open it in Contacts
+    - Create a note
     - Write an e-mail
-    - View details
+    - View details in Contact Viewer
-    - Create a note
-    - Copy his/her name into the frontmost application
+    - Paste the its name into the frontmost application
 - Select a project and:
     - Open it in OmniFocus
     - Create a note